-Art Collection – The University of West Alabama Art Collection contains about 350 items, primarily paintings and engravings.
-(Dr. John Hall, Curator)
+The University of West Alabama Art Collection contains about 350 items, primarily paintings and engravings.
+(Dr. James Lamb, Curator)

 The University of West Alabama is also the home of the Alabama Plant Atlas a comprehensive searchable database of plants that occur in the state of Alabama, supervised by Dr. Keener.
 This is a cooperative project of the Center for the Study of the Black Belt, the Alabama Herbarium Consortium and The University of West Alabama.

-Entomology – The University of West Alabama Entomological Collection.
+The University of West Alabama Entomological Collection.
+Dr. Kevin Morse, Curator)

 This is a relatively new collection of about 3,000 items that focuses on historical materials from West Alabama.
-(Dr. John Hall, Curator)
+(Dr. James Lamb, Curator)